ch-stark/argocdpoliciesblog/blog.md

    `ConfigMap` into several namespace or only into the namespaces with a certain name or label.

 4. You have the capability to merge or patch resources.
-This means if a Kubernetes-Object `must` contain certain values you specify `musthave` in case you can tolerate other fields.
+This means if a Kubernetes-Object has to contain certain values you specify `musthave` in case you can tolerate other fields.
-    Else - if the object must match exactly - you must specify `mustonlyhave`.
+    Else - if the object must match exactly - you have to specify `mustonlyhave`.

     A often requested example for `mustonlyhave` is to disable the `self-provisioner role` from an existing or newly created
     OpenShift-Cluster: